 “Circa Blue” is the perfect description of this band's sound.
 They are “about” bluegrass ... not completely traditional, not completely contemporary.
-Their show has a great variety songs including many of their own originals tunes and with any song they perform they strive to be unique and entertaining to all audiences.
+Their show has a great of variety songs including many of their own original tunes and with any song they perform they strive to be unique and entertaining to all audiences.
 Tight vocal harmonies, clean instrumentation, and creative arrangements keep audiences engaged throughout the entire show.
-With good instrumentalists and great harmony singing, as well as a variety of song styles, Circa Blue is well worth a listen.
+With good instrumentalists, great harmony singing, as well as a variety of song styles, Circa Blue is well worth a listen.

 Big Red Barn has been forging it's unique and infectious blend of rhythm & bluegrass at events throughout the Inland Northwest.
 The band's repertoire includes gems from the 30's, 40's and 50's, folk songs, bluegrass and country standards along with a number of solid originals that have become audience favorites.

 Unckle Richard & the Knot Bumpers (Knot Bumpers removed stray/hanging limbs and knots from logs).
 About the band: Unckle Richard is a logger and musician, and the Knot Bumpers are his Northport music students.
 They are primarily a bluegrass and Gospel music band but sometimes stray into other styles.
 What inspires them?
-Performing original songs and select covers that are entertaining and with words to think about.
-The band members are Richard Eich; Abigail Wolfe; Janissa, Jeneva and Garrett Black and also Natalie & Tammy Bonners.
+Performing original songs and select covers that are entertaining with words to think about.
+The band members are Richard Eich, Abigail Wolfe, Janissa, Jeneva and Garrett Black and Natalie & Tammy Bonners.

 Chipped & Broken are a very popular local group from Kettle Falls.
 Chip Johnson does an amazing job singing hit after hit and joining him are Brian Tost, Robbie Edwards and Brian Davis.
 They play a mix of '90's tunes and will be playing in the style of the MTV "Unplugged" series!